Seir Kieran GAA: Foundation and early years (1887 to 1912)

-The advent of the GAA club at Clareen in 1887 coincided with the drive to build a new Parish Church, as the old one (erected in 1795 in the townland of Breaghmore) had become structurally unsound.
+The advent of the GAA club at Clareen in 1887 coincided with the drive to build a new parish church, as the old one (erected in 1795 in the townland of Breaghmore) had become structurally unsound.
 The first secretary of the club, from 1887 until he emigrated in 1895, was Frank Pilkington of Bell Hill.
-Pilkington went on to become secretary to the Offaly GAA Club in New York for many years.
-Seir Kieran participated in competitions year on year.
-In 1907, the Offaly hurling championship was divided into Senior and Junior grades, and in 1909, the Offaly County Board introduced the "Parish Rule".
-These developments led to a first big breakthrough for club, when they beat Roscore (3-0 to 1-1) in the Offaly Junior Final for 1912.
-This final was not actually played until November 1913.
-Although a Central Council ruling, earlier in 1913, had reduced team size form 17 players to 15, this did not affect the still-unfinished 1912 championship.
-As such, Seir Kieran and Roscore may have been the last-ever teams to play a 17-a-side hurling final.
+Pilkington went on to become secretary to the Offaly GAA Club in New York.

+In 1907, the Offaly hurling championship was divided into Senior and Junior grades and, in 1912, Seir Kieran beat Roscore (3-0 to 1-1) to win the Offaly Junior final.

-During this period, Seir Kieran adopted their present club colours, of black and amber (similar to the Kilkenny county colours).
+During this period, Seir Kieran adopted their black and amber colours (similar to the Kilkenny county colours).
 In November 1911, John Drennan of Conway Hall, Kells, County Kilkenny donated a set of black and amber jerseys to the Kilkenny County Board, GAA.
 It is reported that prior to this gesture, he had won a large amount of money on a horse whose jockey wore those colours.
 John Drennan was a brother of Fr.
 Jeremiah Drennan, parish priest of Seir Kieran from 1904 to 1921.
-It is likely that Fr.
+It is possible that Fr.
 Drennan emulated his brother's gesture by presenting the club with a set of jerseys identical to the Kilkenny ones.

-Great War to the 1930s
+1910s to 1930s

-From 1915 to 1918, Jimmy Corrigan of Clareen served as secretary to the Offaly County Board, GAA.
-Corrigan was captain of the team which won Offaly's first Leinster Junior Hurling Championship and advanced to the 1915 All Ireland Final.
-On account of the Easter Rising, this Final could not be played out until 20 August 1916, when Offaly travelled on a D.E.
-Williams motor lorry to Athlone and narrowly lost to Tipperary (1-6 to 2-2).
-By that stage, Corrigan was doing his club hurling with the Birr Club, as he taught at the Workhouse Schools in the Town.
-He was also secretary to the Birr Sinn Féin Club, and (clandestinely) a lieutenant of Volunteers.
-He died aged 27 in October 1918, either from tuberculosis, or from the Spanish 'Flu which reached pandemic proportions that year.
-Corrigan was deeply mourned by his comrades in the Offaly GAA, who erected a Celtic Cross-shaped commemorative headstone over his grave in the Seir Kieran New Cemetery.
+From 1915 to 1918, Jimmy Corrigan of Clareen served as secretary to the GAA's Offaly County Board.
+Corrigan played much of his club hurling with the Birr GAA club, as he taught at the workhouse schools in the town.
+He was also secretary to the Birr Sinn Féin Club, and (clandestinely) a lieutenant in the Volunteers.
+He died aged 27 in October 1918, and Celtic cross-shaped commemorative headstone was erected over his grave in the Seir Kieran New Cemetery.